OV00VO/mildewdetectionincherryleaves/README.md

 * Summarizes model performance on the test set using metrics like accuracy, precision, recall, and F1-score.

 Overall, this design ensures a user-friendly and informative dashboard that meets the client's requirements and facilitates data exploration, model evaluation, and actionable insights generation.

+### Testing
+**Comprehensive Testing Ensures Accuracy:** To guarantee the reliability and functionality of the cherry leaf mildew detection project, comprehensive testing was undertaken.
+Not only were all features rigorously evaluated within the Streamlit app environment, mirroring the intended user experience, but each step of the code was also manually tested in a Jupyter Notebook to validate its logic and performance. **Additionally, a crucial aspect of the testing process involved manually testing a diverse set of cherry leaf images**, ensuring the machine learning functions accurately classified both healthy and mildew-infected leaves.

+**Deployment Considerations:** While initial deployment attempts were made on Heroku, challenges arose due to the platform's soft limit of 300MB and hard limit of 500MB.
+The combined size of necessary packages, including Streamlit and TensorFlow-CPU, alongside project files, exceeded this limit.
+While Heroku support allowed a temporary increase to 600MB, it's important to note that this approach is not recommended for long-term use due to potential performance impacts.
+As a result, for similar machine learning projects with larger dependencies, deploying on alternative platforms designed for these needs is recommended.

+### Future Enhancements:
+**Automatic Photo Uploader:** Streamline the process by integrating an automatic photo uploader that allows users to directly capture and analyze cherry leaf images.
+This could be a mobile app or a web-based interface.

+**Advanced Machine Learning:** Explore deeper neural networks or ensemble learning techniques to potentially improve detection accuracy and robustness.

+**Severity Classification:** Extend the project beyond simple detection to identify the severity of mildew infection, providing valuable insights for treatment decisions.

+**Multi-Disease Detection:** Enhance the model's capabilities to identify other common cherry leaf diseases, offering a broader diagnostic tool for farmers and researchers.

+**Scalable Deployment:** Consider deploying the model as a RESTful API for integration with agricultural monitoring systems or other applications requiring mildew detection functionalities.

+By incorporating these features, the project can evolve into a powerful and versatile tool for managing cherry leaf health.

+### Credits
+Code Institute: All code used has been remodeled, restructured, or recreated specifically for this project.
+Foundational concepts and learning materials were sourced from Code Institute's Machine Learning course and it is structured according to the learning objective/goals.
+To be able to develop this project, while learning some basic code structures was left for its functionality of the app.